Four fake narratives the tobacco lobby is floating to undermine India’s e-cigarette ban

 3 Why not regulate ENDS just like cigarettes?

 The cigarette and e-cigarette industries are essentially same.
-The obacco industry has proven record of manipulation, deception, corruption and violating the law.
+The tobacco industry has a proven record of manipulation, deception, corruption and violating the law.
 It cannot be trusted.
 Vape products are helping cigarette industry by recruiting young persons into nicotine addiction, which cigarettes are not able to do as effectively since they have been controlled.
 Public health experts across India have unanimously and consistently said that e-cigarettes will increase India’s public health problems rather than reduce them.

 India is already struggling to control several addictions such as tobacco, alcohol, areca nut and cannabis.
-Adding a new addiction would only worsen the present situation.
+Adding a new addiction would only worsen the situation.

 4 Why has India not adopted ENDS as a cessation strategy?

-It is strange that manufacturers themselves do not claim their products as an aid to tobacco cessation.
+It is strange that manufacturers themselves do not claim that their products are an aid to tobacco cessation.
 To our knowledge, e-cigarette manufacturers have never applied to be categorised as a cessation tool in any country.
 The Drug Controller of India has certified that they have not received any application from any e-cigarette manufacturer.
 There is no evidence to prove that ENDS is actually an effective cessation tool.
 After all, 80% of those who utilise ENDS for cessation remain addicted to nicotine.

 Nicotine is a harmful chemical and potentially carcinogenic.
 On the ground, most ENDS are being used for non-cessation purpose.
 As is the experience of the US, it entices youth to take up smoking.